 - Use tums to manage heartburn when it does happen

 The best thing you can do to alleviate and avoid constipation is to eat well and drink plenty of water.
-If you’re having trouble eating well, I highly recommend The Pregnancy Cookbook for easy pregnancy recipes.
+If you’re having trouble eating well, I highly recommend Eating for Pregnancy for easy pregnancy recipes.

 If you are experiencing this uncomfortable symptom, try some of these simple remedies: